Munjiru/Portfolio/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests
-## Contact

-For any questions or feedback, please reach out to bethmunjiru10@gmail.com mailto: bethmunjiru10@gmail.com

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page
+## Contact

+For any questions or feedback, please reach out to bethmunjiru10@gmail.com mailto: bethmunjiru10@gmail.com